tchapi/tuneefy2/README.md

     vendor/bin/codecept run --steps

+Beforehand, do not forget to launch a development web server so that the functional tests have an endpoint to test.
+For instance :

+    php -S localhost:8000 -t web

 There should be 36 tests containing 673 assertions.

 > Sometimes a platform fails to respond correctly due to network latencies or such.
 Re-run the tests in this case, it should pass fine the second time.